 This is true for any skills that we learn, including leadership skills.
 There are times we will need to learn from our mistakes and trust ourselves, even though it feels we will never get there.
 Times we will feel like an amazing leader and then we make a bad choice and set ourselves back and times when we need to focus and concentrate.
 There will also come a time when we can teach others.

-Reflection allows us to identify any gaps in our own knowledge, to acknowledge our decision making processes and to tweak our strategies.
+Reflection allows us to identify any gaps in our own knowledge, to acknowledge our decision-making processes and to tweak our strategies.
 In my opinion it is the number one thing required to take your leadership to the next level.

 The importance of nurturing your relationships as a leader